 Growing up I believed Billy Joel and the child singer Rafi to be brothers.
 I proudly bragged that my fish lived to the ripe age of five.
 As explanation for his sudden and sporadically empty tank, Dad told us he was at the hospital, receiving a blood transfusion.
 He even brought us there, gifts of fish food in hand.
 At the rotunda pond we searched the orange blur for our fish.
 The next day he returned home with bug eyes, “a side effect of the procedure.”

 Years later I am standing in the prairie, holding a dying frog.
-A six-year old has given me the job of watching it.
-The following day, he bounds off the bus towards me.
-I kneel and tell him, “last night your frog told me that he was getting married!
-He went home to the river.
-We can visit him this Wednesday.”
+A six-year old has named me his caretaker.
+The following day, he bounds off the bus.
+I kneel and explain how his frog fell in love, married, and moved to the river.
+“We can visit him this Wednesday,” I chime.

 Craft mimics life.
 It is heavy with logistics and sprinkled with mystery and magic that remind us what it is to be alive.
 Both temporal and eternal, materials guide us, challenge us, hold us.
 My work is a conversation with material, dedicated to an ongoing movement of craft, to sharing stories, to cultivating joy.